-SMART on FHIR provides reliable, secure authorization for a variety of app architectures through the use of the OAuth 2.0 standard.
+SMART on FHIR provides reliable, secure authorisation for a variety of app architectures using the OAuth 2.0 standard.

-This profile is intended to be used by developers of apps that need to access FHIR resources by requesting access tokens from OAuth 2.0 compliant authorization servers.
+This profile is intended to be used by developers of apps that need to access FHIR resources by requesting access tokens from OAuth 2.0 compliant authorisation servers.